 Principal Investigators (PIs) working with proprietary information or having specific knowledge that should be protected, not shared, and retained as confidential.
 This information may belong to another party (e.g., a company) or may be developed by investigators at the University.

 Other common names for a CDA are: non-disclosure agreement (NDA), confidentiality agreement, proprietary information agreement.
 CDAs may be unilateral ("one-way" - one party shares their information with the other party) or bilateral ("two-way" or "mutual" - both parties share information with each other).

 Review our additional information on clinical research CDAs.

 - If you receive a CDA from another entity for review and signature, submit it to OSP

 for review and signature, except:

-- If the CDA is related to disclosure of a University of Utah investigator's invention or discovery, the Technology Ventures and Commercialization (TVC) office will review and sign.
-To start the process, contact TVC.
+- If the CDA is related to disclosure of a University of Utah investigator's invention or discovery, the PIVOT Center will review and sign.
+To start the process, contact the PIVOT Center.

 - NOTE: If the CDA is related to a clinical trial or industry contract, send the CDA to the appropriate OSP contact.

 - Contact OSP to initiate a CDA if you expect to share proprietary information with

 a potential collaborator or sponsor related to a funding opportunity response or an

 - Include contact information for the other party, a high-level description of the information to be shared, and a clear understanding of the reason for the exchange of the confidential information will be needed in order to draft the agreement.